ckeditor/ckeditor4-docs/guides/dev/features/styles/README.md

 * `type` &ndash; Must be set to `'widget'`.
 This informs the style system that this is a widget style.
 * `widget` &ndash; Must be set to the name of the widget to which this style will be applicable.
 Widget names can be verified by browsing the [editorInstance.widgets.registered](#!/api/CKEDITOR.plugins.widget.repository-property-registered) object in your browser's developer tools.

+Starting from **CKEditor 4.6.2** an additional, optional property has been introduced:

+* `group` &ndash; Defines excluding styles.
+Two styles from the same [group](#!/api/CKEDITOR.style.customHandlers.widget-property-group) cannot be applied to the same widget instance simultaneously.
+When excluding styles are applied, the latest one is used while all previous styles are removed.

 Since widgets are a lot more complex structures than standard content, only classes defined in the style definition will be applied to them.
 Other attributes and inline styles will be ignored.
 Most often classes will be applied to widget's main element, but this behavior may be customized by the widget itself.

 Sample widget styles: